 After three seasons in Kansas City, Kamara's talents began to attract the interest of teams from the English Premier League.
 In January 2013, Norwich City Football Club brought Kamara to the United Kingdom on loan.
 His time with the Canaries was highlighted when he scored against Everton on Feb.
 23, making him the first Sierra Leonean to score in the league. his short loan spell ended with Norwich.
 Kamara then made a permanent move to England in September of that year when he signed with Middlesbrough Football Club.
 A quick start saw Kamara score 4 goals in his first 7 games, but injuries and a coaching change hampered him the rest of the season and he longed for a return home.

 In 2015 Kamara returned home to not only Major League Soccer, but also his original team - the Columbus Crew SC.
 The move brought Kamara's best season yet as a professional.
 Kamara finished tied for most goals in the league with 22, was named an MLS All-Star and MVP candidate.
 He was also named the MLS Humanitarian of the Year for his support for Schools for Salone, a charity focused on building schools for children in his native Sierra Leone, as well as efforts through his own non profit charity, HeartShapedHands, to help provide educational opportunities for children in his home country.

-Currently, Kamara is a member of Colorado Rapids and resides in Denver with his wife Kristin, three children - Kierin, Kendrick, Kaelan, and dog Chelsea, affectionately named after his favorite soccer team.
+Currently, Kamara is a member of Helsinki IFK in the Finnish top division.
+When he's not playing soccer, Kei likes to spend time with his wife Kristin and three children - Kierin, Kendrick, Kaelan, and dog Chelsea (affectionately named after his favorite soccer team).
 If you know him you will know that family is his number one priority whether in Sierra Leone or in America.